Not Just Another Thanksgiving Wish

 Stef at a Powwow hosting a swabbing for possible bone marrow donors

-- Just yesterday a friend of mine said "Oh, Stef looks so good."
+How many times have you said to someone who is said to be seriously ill: "O, you look so good.
+You must be feeling great."
+Recently a friend of mine said "Oh, Stef looks so good."
 I can't tell you how many times we've heard that over the years.
 The words feel like a knife in my chest for they belie the truth.
 The hard part that's really confusing about the whole thing is my daughter has terminal cancer.
 Many of you have read of her journey here on Hubpages.
 Just one of the Insidious things about cancer is that you don't really reflect how you are physically by the way you look on the outside.
-There are times when you do but for 18 years, pretty much, you haven't been able to tell that my daughter is sick.
+There are times when you do but for 20 years, pretty much, you haven't been able to tell that my daughter is sick.

 Loves exploring nature

-About 18 years ago my daughter Stephanie was diagnosed with endometrial cancer.
+About 20 years ago my daughter Stephanie was diagnosed with endometrial cancer.
 A few years later she was diagnosed with breast cancer.
 She underwent extensive horrid chemo and radiation to try to eradicate both of these cancers.
 However it only served to slow down the progression a bit but did not eradicate it.
+And over the year the cancer has metastasized.

 Stef and Heston Wayne